 - or where there is a serious and imminent threat to an individual’s life, health, or safety; or a serious threat to public health or public safety.

-- FSMP may use or disclose personal information for quality assurance, training, billing, liaising with government offices regarding Medicare entitlements and payments and as may be required by the Medical Centre’s insurers.
+- FSM may use or disclose personal information for quality assurance, training, billing, liaising with government offices regarding Medicare entitlements and payments and as may be required by the Medical Service Provider’s insurers.

 Accuracy of your information

-FSMP is committed to ensuring your information is accurate and has processes in place to ensure that the accuracy of this information is maintained.
-If you believe that the personal information the Medical Centre holds about you is inaccurate, please inform Medical Centre staff when next attending the Centre.
+FSM is committed to ensuring your information is accurate and has processes in place to ensure that the accuracy of this information is maintained.
+If you believe that the personal information the Medical Service Provider holds about you is inaccurate, please inform Medical Service Provider staff when next attending.